 Kingswood House was founded in 1899 and moved, thanks to the enterprise of the then Headmaster, Revd Sandberg, to its present site on West Hill (Tanglewood, a former girls’ school) in 1920.
 At that time, pupils were mainly boarders and much emphasis was placed on Chapel attendance.

 Later years saw Headmasters Mr Dixon, Mr Morley-Tabor, Mr Malden, Mr Thorne, Mr Scott-Malden, Mr Harvey and Mr Brooks lead Kingswood House.
 Mr Brooks came to KHS in 1975 and retired, after 42 years of service to the school, at the end of the academic year 2016/2017.

 By the late 1960s, Kingswood House became exclusively a day school allowing dormitories to be converted to music rooms and a Library.
 In 1963, the School formed into an Educational Trust under a Board of Governors.

 In 1973, the Langlands building was opened comprising Assembly Hall, gym, changing rooms, art room and science laboratory.
 In 1989, the Study Centre was opened.
 The IT suite and Library were upgraded and an astro-turf, cricket nets, training swimming pool and an adventure trail were added.

 KHS celebrated its centenary in 1999.
-The School continued with its Development programme and a new Junior School (for Years 3-5) was opened in 2013.
-The new Pre-Prep Department opened in 2014.
+The School has continued with its ambitious development programme and a new Upper Preparatory School (Years 5-8) was opened in 2013.
+The new Lower Preparatory Department (Reception-Year 4) opened in 2014.
 The Peter Brooks building, boasting customised teaching accommodation for the Senior Years, was opened alongside a new Design & Technology Suite and Drama Studio, in 2018.